 I am not a fisherman, but watching my kids give it a go is wonderful.
 In an age of electronic devices, being out in nature and seeing them so calm and serene Makes me happy.

 Did you know that you can stand up paddle board so many places now?
-If you don’t have your own, then you should be able to rent one at one of the many bodies of water throughout Colorado.
+If you don’t have your own, then you should be able to rent one at one of the many beautiful alpine lakes throughout Colorado.

 Tubing the River